groovy-tutorial/groovy-tutorial/manuscript/02_02_Objects.md

 {title="Creating an instance",lang=groovy}
 	def david = new Person(name: 'David', email: 'david@example.com')

 We use `def david` as we would for other variables and then use `new Person` to indicated that `david` will hold an instance of the `Person` class.
 Lastly we call a special method called a _constructor_ that Groovy provides us for our objects: `(name: 'David', email: 'david@example.com')`.
 This sets up `david` with starting values for the properties.

+Q> ## What is `this`?
+Q> You may have noticed in my class declaration that I've used the `this` keyword in methods (e.g. `this.email = email`) - this denotes properties and methods related to the instance of the class.
+Using `this` in our class's methods lets us denote that the variable (or method) being called is a property or method of the current instance.
+It helps us not get mixed up with method parameters with the same name.

 I> ## Constructors
 I> Constructors are basically methods but use the class name for the method name.
 They're also only called when you create a new instance.